awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 ### Configuring Access Policies \(AWS SDKs\)<a name="es-createdomain-configure-access-policies-sdk"></a>

-The AWS SDKs \(except the Android and iOS SDKs\) support all the actions defined in the Amazon ES Configuration API Reference, including the `--access-policies` parameter for `UpdateElasticsearchDomainConfig`\.
+The AWS SDKs \(except the Android and iOS SDKs\) support all the actions defined in the [Amazon ES Configuration API Reference](es-configuration-api.md), including the `--access-policies` parameter for `UpdateElasticsearchDomainConfig`\.
 For more information about installing and using the AWS SDKs, see [AWS Software Development Kits](http://aws.amazon.com/code)\.

 ## Configuring Automatic Snapshots<a name="es-createdomain-configure-snapshots"></a>

 Amazon Elasticsearch Service provides automatic daily snapshots of a domain's primary index shards and the number of replica shards\.
 By default, the service takes automatic snapshots at midnight, but you should choose a time when the service is under minimal load\.

-For information on working with these snapshots, see [[ERROR] BAD/MISSING LINK TEXT](es-managedomains-snapshots.md#es-managedomains-snapshot-restore)\.
+For information on working with these snapshots, see [Restoring Snapshots](es-managedomains-snapshots.md#es-managedomains-snapshot-restore)\.

 **Warning**
 The service stops taking snapshots of Amazon ES indices while the health of a cluster is red\.
 Any documents that you add to a red cluster, even to indices with a health status of green, can be lost in the event of a cluster failure due to this lack of backups\.
 To prevent loss of data, return the health of your cluster to green before uploading additional data to any index in the cluster\.